MahdiHassen/Chip8/README.md

 ## Building it yourself

 Currently, I'm pretty sure you can only build if you're on an Apple Silicon Mac with SDL2 installed via homebrew.
-It could work on intel macs too (the links are included in the .vscode file) but I haven't tested it for anything other then my Apple Silicon Mac.
+I haven't tested it for anything other then a Apple Silicon Mac, I included the .vscode file if you want to change the build path easily.